alexpeits/alexpeits.github.io/posts/2017-02-12-org-timesheets.md

 [this](https://emacs.stackexchange.com/questions/23808/how-to-plot-summaries-of-timestamps-of-different-projects-clocking-in-and-out/23862#23862)
 stackoverflow answer.]{.info}

 Org-mode is a great productivity tool, and has a lot of functionality out of the box, including utilities for tracking time spent on a task/project.
 For example, by pressing `C-c C-x C-i` on a heading, a timer is added (clock-in), and by pressing `C-c C-x C-o` the timer stops (clock-out).
-Org-mode also supports adding a report with `org-clock-report` (`C-c C-x C-r`), but, even with the customization it offers, it is not ideal for having a fully custom report and be able to export it to csv and whatnot.<!--more-->
+Org-mode also supports adding a report with `org-clock-report` (`C-c C-x C-r`), but, even with the customization it offers, it is not ideal for having a fully custom report and be able to export it to csv and whatnot.

 Fortunately, newer versions of org-mode come with a utility called *org-element*, which adds the ability to parse org-mode buffers as trees.
 This proves really helpful to take all `clock` elements from a buffer and put them in a table.

 To do this, we use the following elisp code block in the respective buffer: